 Estate Planning plus a Business Valuation

-Estate planning is also enhanced with a business valuation to better understand the tax liabilities that would likely apply to the transfer of assets after you pass away.
-Remembering tax responsibilities will enable you to understand which portion of your business asset would be received by your family once taxes are deducted.
+Enhancing your estate planning with a a business valuation will help you better understand the tax liabilities that would likely apply to the transfer of assets after you pass away.
+Remembering tax responsibilities will enable you to understand which portion of your business asset your family will receive by your family, minus the taxes.

 If taxes are imposed, those taxes would likely include a gift tax or an estate tax.
 These taxes tend to apply toward a certain dollar amount given away in large asset transfers.

 This insight may help subject your business’ value to a few discounts.
-Lowering the total value of the estate transfer may potentially exempt it from being subjected to certain taxes.
+Lowering the total value of the estate transfer may potentially exempt it from being subject to certain taxes.